minibits-cash/minibits_wallet/README.md

 <img src="https://www.minibits.cash/img/minibits_architecture_v2.png">

 Open architectural concepts worth wider discussion
-- [ ] Contacts management - identities, sharing contacts, send coins with the UX of tradfi instant payment while keeping privacy towards mints
+- [x] Contacts management - identities, sharing contacts, send coins with the UX of tradfi instant payment while keeping privacy towards mints - Implemented as NOSTR keypairs and NIP05 public sharable names that coins can be sent to
 - [ ] Off-device backup strategy - many options exist with or without mint interaction
 - [ ] UX and naming conventions - e-cash is not always intuitive.
 UX for new users heavily depends on using the right abstractions or terms to describe what is going on.
 This wallet wants to serve as a means to test what could work.
 One of the first ideas is to avoid terms such as token or proof and propose the term coin instead.